Japanese Learning Loop

 Alternatively, if you want a deck that gets you up-to-speed faster, I recommend the VNCore1250 deck.
 It contains the ~1200 most frequent words in Visual Novels.
 This also carries over really well for anime, manga, and videogames too.

-One tip forin general is to change the default settings, because they are horrible, so make sure to read up on that ( ) so you don’t suffer from burnout.
+One tip for Anki in general is to change the default settings, because they are horrible, so make sure to read up on that (Better Anki Settings) so you don’t suffer from burnout.

 I won’t specifically tell you to skip the next optional step, because some people seem to get a lot out of it, however I did not do it myself and I’m not very enthusiastic about it.
 I’m mentioning this anyway in order to not deprive you of anything that might help you.
 Just realize that it’s not mandatory and if you aren’t into it, you can skip it without issues.